thinkUXca/jekyll-now/about.md

       <div class="media-body">
         <h4 class="media-heading">Blair Nonnecke, PhD <small>Associate</small></h4>
         <p>
-          Blair Nonnecke is an Associate Professor in the School of Computer Science at the University of Guelph, and a UX professional with interests in usability testing, automotive user interfaces, privacy policies, and lurkers in online communities.
+          Blair is an Associate Professor in the School of Computer Science at the University of Guelph, and a UX professional with interests in usability testing, automotive user interfaces, privacy policies, and lurkers in online communities.
 Recent research has focused on driving distraction while interacting with automotive touch screens; methods for warning drivers when their semi-autonomous vehicles are about to quit being autonomous; and making privacy policies more transparent.